 Sober living homes are a type of recovery residence for people recovering from substance use disorder.
 Residents of a sober living Santa Monica homes agree to maintain their sobriety as a condition for living there.
 People who enroll in sober living Santa Monica homes have the advantage of living in a safe and supportive environment away from the triggers they might encounter back home.

 Individuals spend this time focusing on building the skills and developing the tools they need for long term sobriety.
 Moreover, they can do so with the built-in social support system that living with other sober people provides.
-Many sober recovery homes in Los Angeles also recommend outside resources conducive to staying sober, such as counseling, support groups, and medication monitoring at nearby outpatient facilities.
+Many sober recovery homes in Southern California also recommend outside resources conducive to staying sober, such as counseling, support groups, and medication monitoring at nearby outpatient facilities.

 Sober living Santa Monica can also be great places to get assistance and support in finding work, returning to school, and repairing relationships.
 A sober living home is not just a place to sleep for people who are sober, but a chance to continue to strengthen one’s foundation of sobriety and prepare for the challenges of sober life.

 Many people choose to enroll in sober living Santa Monica homes after graduating from an inpatient or outpatient treatment program, as part of an aftercare plan for maintaining sobriety.
 However, they can also be beneficial for patients who are getting treatment during the day at an outpatient or intensive outpatient treatment program.

 Santa Monica area sober living homes are also known to include a number of structured sober living programs, which offer more regulated schedules and resources for recovery.
 These programs can be useful on their own for individuals who have opted not to include an outpatient program as part of their treatment.